 I can also withdraw the cash at ATMs anywhere and just pay the withdrawal fee (instead of the exchange fee plus the ATM fee).

 This isn’t perfect for everyone as some people will want to withdraw most or all of the money they make on Upwork in their own currency.
 But if you pay for services in dollars and like to hold some cash in that currency, this is a way to do it.
-Direct deposits to US bank accounts are free so this is another benefit of withdrawing money in USD.
+Direct deposits to US bank accounts are free so this is another benefit of withdrawing cash in USD.

-What Transferwise Borderless Account is not
+What the Card is not

 It’s not a bank account.
 It’s an electronic currency account.
 A place to store money online in various currencies.